Conflict of Interest - Governing Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 Vice-Chancellor and President

-Escalate any conflict of interest involving a foreign entity to the Chief Operating Officer as the Chief Safety and Security Officer in accordance with the University’s Foreign Interference Framework.
+Escalate any conflict of interest involving a foreign entity to the Chief Operating Officer as the Chief Safety and Security Officer in accordance with the University’s Countering Foreign Interference Framework.

 Director, People and Culture